Registration Dossier

 Additional information - workers

 No specific toxicology data have been obtained for this reaction mass.
 The systemic toxicology for this material, however, may be cross-read from structurally overlapping and/or closely related materials such as Tri- and Tetraethylene glycol, which are major parts of this mass, and Polyethylene glycol 200 and 400.
-The systemic DNEL therefore can be cross-read basically from Tri- and Tetraethyleneglycol.

 The following DNELs were not derived:

 Acute systemic inhalation: The reaction mass material needs not to be classified in terms of systemic inhalation toxicity.
 The LC50 of a related material (Triethylene glycol) was > 5200 mg/m3 (BRRC, 1991).
 Another related material (PEG 200) showed an LC 50 (6 hrs) of > 2500 mg/m3, the highest feasible concentration (Crook et al., 1981).
 500 mg/m3 was the NOAEC in a 9-day inhalation study with TriEG (Ballantyne et al., 2006).
 There is also no oral toxicity in rats and no significant irritation potential.
 For TriEG there was a low potential of sensory irritation with an RD 50 in mice of 5140 mg/m3 (Ballantyne et al., 2006).
-The NaOH content (up to 3%) limits the exposure for acute inhalation.
-For this case, an acutelocal inhalation DNEL is proposed on the basis of the properties of NaOH considering the US TLV of 2 mg/m3.

 Dermal exposure (acute and chronic; local and systemic): No classification for dermal toxicity is warranted.
 On the other hand, the material may contain up to 3 % NaOH and in that case is to be classified as corrosive.
-No data are available which allow to propose a firm chronic DNEL for NaOH
+No data are available which allow to propose a firm chronic DNEL for NaOH.

 Oral exposure: No classification for oral toxicity.
 The repeated dose toxicity has been investigated in oral (gavage) studies.
 No pronounced effects were noted with TetraEG in the course of a 28-day study with doses up to 2000 mg/kg bw/day (Schladt et. al., 1998) or in a 90-day study with PEG 400 (Hermansky et al., 1995) up to 5640 mg/kg bw/day and a NOAEL of 1128 mg/kg bw/day.
 Furthermore, there is no designed oral exposure; the reaction mass is not foreseen for an oral uptake in humans

-DNEL- acute, inhalation, local:
+DNEL- long-term, inhalation, local:

 General Population - Hazard via inhalation route